the-turing-way/the-turing-way/book/content/open_research/open_research.md

 #### Step 2: Make your data easy to understand

 Having data available is of no use if it cannot be understood.
 For example, a table of numbers is useless if there are no headings which describe the contents of the rows and columns.
-Therefore you should ensure that open datasets include consistent core metadata, and that the data is fully described.
+Therefore, you should ensure that open datasets include consistent core metadata, and that the data is fully described.
 This requires that all documentation accompanying data is written in clear, plain language, and that data users have sufficient information to understand the source, strengths, weaknesses, and analytical limitations of the data so that they can make informed decisions when using it.

 #### Step 3: Make your data easy to use